veres-one/docs.veres.one/docs/agreements/maintainer.md

-Service Recipient and Service Provider acknowledge and agrees that corrected or replacement Software and associated documentation fall under the Veres One Software Licensing Agreement which ensures that the system and Veres One Network remain open source, and patent and royalty-free.
+Service Recipient and Service Provider acknowledge and agrees that corrected or replacement Software and associated documentation fall under the Veres One Software Licensing Agreement which ensures that the system and Veres One Network remain under the [Veres One Community Software License](https://docs.veres.one/agreements/software/), and patent and royalty-free.

 ## MODIFICATIONS EXCLUDED